nethangabrielb/find-it/README.md

 ### Why I Built This

 I wanted to build a polished fullstack game project that combines frontend interaction design with backend validation logic.
 A "Where's Waldo" mechanic is a great fit because it requires meaningful coordination between UI click events, image scaling math, and API validation.

+> 📚 Built in partial fulfillment of [The Odin Project – Where's Waldo (A Photo Tagging App)](https://www.theodinproject.com/lessons/nodejs-where-s-waldo-a-photo-tagging-app)
+> project assignment.

 ### What I Learned

+- How to translate raw UI click events into validated game logic — bridging frontend interaction design with backend coordinate checking.
-- How to normalize click coordinates from rendered image dimensions to intrinsic image dimensions before backend validation.
+- How to normalize click coordinates from rendered image dimensions to intrinsic image dimensions before backend validation, solving the cross-screen-size consistency problem the assignment specifically calls out.
-- How to model scene, character, and score relationships cleanly with Prisma.
+- How to model scene, character, and score relationships cleanly with Prisma, including anonymous user session tracking for the leaderboard.
 - How to structure route-driven gameplay in React with reusable hooks and shared outlet context.
 - How to test coordinate validation behavior using Jest + Supertest across multiple scene datasets.

-## ✨ Features
+## Features

 - [x] Scene selection - Choose from Gamerverse, 5 Days, and Universe 11.
 - [x] Click-to-find gameplay - Click image locations and map selections to characters.